-The regressions are run on the lender-MSA-year panel.
+The regressions are run on the lender-MSA-year panel from 2000-07.
 Information on the enactment of state-level anti-predatory lending laws is from Bostic et al (2008).
 Lobbying on specific issues refers to lobbying on bills and regulations related to mortgage lending and securitization.
-See text for details.
-Average income, GDP growth rate, self-employment rate, unemployment rate, population, house price appreciation, number of competing lenders, and number of loan applications vary at the MSA level only.
-Assets vary at the lender level only.
-Market share of lender and average income of loan applicants are calculated for each lender separately in each MSA using the loan applications and originations by the lender in a particular MSA.
+Columns (3) includes MSA-year-level controls for average income, GDP growth rate, self-employment rate, unemployment rate, population, house price appreciation, number of competing lenders, and number of loan applications.
+Column (4), in addition to these MSA-year-level controls, includes lender-year-level controls for assets and MSA-lender-year-level controls for market share of lender and average income of loan applicants (calculated for each lender separately in each MSA using the loan applications and originations by the lender in a particular MSA in a given year).
 Standard errors denoted in parentheses are clustered at the lender-MSA level. , and represent statistical significance at 1, 5 and 10 percent, respectively.

 Table 6.
-Lobbying Expenditures, Proportion of Loans Sold, and Credit Growth Dependent variable: Alternative measures for loan-to-income ratio
+Lobbying Expenditures, Proportion of Loans Sold, and Credit Growth

-(1) (2) (3) (4) (5) (6)

-Lobbying expenditures on specific issues (in logs), lagged -0.005 0.007 0.007 0.277 0.318 0.321

-[0.000] [0.000] [0.000] [0.085] [0.130] [0.118]

-Assets (in logs) -0.000 -0.113

-[0.000] [0.047]

-Market share of lender 0.216 -27.736

-[0.026] [12.114]

-Average income of loan applicants (in logs) 0.002 0.740

-[0.000] [0.079]

-Number of observations 406,035 406,035 406,035 406,996 406,996 385,701

-R-squared 0.00 0.01 0.01 0.00 0.00 0.00

-MSA fixed effects No Yes Yes No Yes Yes

-Year fixed effects No Yes Yes No Yes Yes

-Lender fixed effects No Yes Yes No Yes Yes

-MSAyear fixed effects No Yes Yes No Yes Yes
+Dependent variable: Alternative measures for loan-to-income ratio

+Dependent variable at (lender, MSA, year) level → Proportion of loans sold Credit Credit growth (1) (2) (3) (4) Lobbying expenditures on specific issues (in logs), lagged 0.007 [0.000] 0.007 [0.000] 0.318 [0.130] 0.321 [0.118] Assets (in logs) -0.000 [0.000] -0.113 [0.047] Market share of lender 0.216 [0.026] -27.736 [12.114] Average income of loan applicants (in logs) 0.002 [0.000] 0.740 [0.079] Number of observations R-squared 406,035 0.01 406,035 0.01 406,996 0.00 385,701 0.00 MSA fixed effects Year fixed effects Lender fixed effects MSAyear fixed effects Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes

-The regressions are run on the lender-MSA-year panel.
+The regressions are run on the lender-MSA-year panel from 2000-07.
 Lobbying on specific issues refers to lobbying on bills and regulations related to mortgage lending and securitization.
-See text for details.
-Assets vary at the lender level only.
-Market share of lender and average income of loan applicants are calculated for each lender separately in each MSA using the loan applications and originations by the lender in a particular MSA.
+Assets vary at the lender-year level.
+Market share of lender and average income of loan applicants are calculated for each lender separately in each MSA using the loan applications and originations by the lender in a particular MSA in a given year.
 Standard errors denoted in parentheses are clustered at the lender-MSA level. , and represent statistical significance at 1, 5 and 10 percent, respectively.